A young Black woman sitting on a bench in the park.

 • weight gain

-• increases in the levels of prolactin in the blood (seen only in blood tests)
+• increases in the levels of prolactin in the blood (may only be seen in blood tests)

 Common side effects of olanzapine (affecting up to one in ten people) include: